XMR Squad & Armada Collective Launching RDoS Attacks (DDoS for Ransom)

 Download a Copy Now

-Over the last few days Radware’s Emergency Response Team (ERT) has been tracking a number of RDoS (DDoS for Ransom) campaigns from groups claiming to be the Armada Collective and XMR Squad.
+Over the last few days Radware’s Emergency Response Team (ERT) has been tracking a number of DDoS for Ransom (RDoS attacks) campaigns from groups claiming to be the Armada Collective and XMR Squad.
 XMR Squad has evidently been spamming (sending volumes of emails) ransom demands to multiple targets / prospective victims while in contrast, the Armada Collectives campaign has focused mostly on the financial sector in Central Europe.

 Figure 1: XMR Squad